-Update 10/08/2021: On 15 June 2021, direct flights between the UK and Morocco resumed.
-Direct flights from the US to Morocco have been open and operating since last September.
+Update 11/10/2021: Presently, Morocco has officially caught up with the United States in terms of vaccinated population, with 56 percent of the total population already vaccinated and 65 percent vaccinated with at least one dose.
+Direct flights from the US to Morocco have been open and operating since September 2020.
 You will need to provide proof that you have been fully vaccinated against COVID-19, with the second dose administered at least two weeks prior to travel, or a negative PCR test result before boarding your flight to Morocco.
-The result must show that the PCR test itself was undertaken no more than 72 hours before boarding.

 Presently, there are no Morocco travel restrictions in place.
 There is no obligation to quarantine upon arrival in Morocco if you arrive from United Kingdom or United States.
 Here you can find an updated map of List A and List B countries.
 If flying from a List A country ( in white on the world map) you won't need to quarantine upon arrival, if vaccinated.